-class cryptography.hazmat.primitives.kdf.pbkdf2.PBKDF2HMAC(algorithm, length, salt, iterations)
+class cryptography.hazmat.primitives.kdf.pbkdf2.PBKDF2HMAC(algorithm, length, salt, iterations) Added in version 0.2.

 PBKDF2 (Password Based Key Derivation Function 2) is typically used for deriving a cryptographic key from a password.
 It may also be used for key storage, but an alternate key storage KDF such as Scrypt is generally considered a better solution.